LueKely/GymCircleBackend/readme.md

   #### /public

   - where html renders are stored and images i guess

   #### /config

   - this is where the database connections lies

+# Lue's guide to commit messages:

+When adding a commit message add this prefix and the details of your commits.

+    - feat – a new feature is introduced with the changes

+    - fix – a bug fix has occurred

+    - chore – changes that do not relate to a fix or feature and don't modify src or test files (for example updating dependencies)

+    - refactor – refactored code that neither fixes a bug nor adds a feature

+    - docs – updates to documentation such as a the README or other markdown files

+    - style – changes that do not affect the meaning of the code, likely related to code formatting such as white-space, missing semi-colons, and so on.

+    - test – including new or correcting previous tests

+    - perf – performance improvements

+    - ci – continuous integration related

+    - build – changes that affect the build system or external dependencies

+    - revert – reverts a previous commit

+Example:

+`feat: createded a function to remove all the redundant data`